Disaster Recovery Testing: Best Practices and Scenarios

 Disaster recovery testing is the process to ensure that an organization can restore data and applications and continue operations after an interruption of its services, critical IT failure or complete disruption.
-It is necessary for an MSP to document this process and review it from time to time with their clients.
+It is necessary to document this process and review it from time to time with their clients.
 It will ensure that you know how to save your client in the event of any fail.
 Keep reading to learn more about disaster recovery testing scenarios and disaster recovery testing best practices.

 It’s important to ensure that you and your customers are on the same page, not only to manage expectations, but to make sure that you can point to a list of requirements that you have fulfilled if something (or everything) goes wrong.